Food riot

 A contemporary illustration of the Women's March on Versailles, on 5 October 1789.
 The Women's March was a food riot in the Kingdom of France.

 A food riot is a riot in protest of a shortage and/or unequal distribution of food.
 Historical causes have included rises in food prices, harvest failures, inept food storage, transport problems, food speculation, hoarding, poisoning of food, and attacks by pests.

-Studies of food riots have found that they are often preceded by conditions of economic desperation, at which point members of the public may attack shops, farms, homes, or government buildings to attain staple foods such as bread, grain, or salt, as in the 1977 Egyptian bread riots.
+Studies of food riots have found that they are often preceded by conditions of economic desperation, at which point members of the public may attack shops, farms, homes, or government buildings to obtain staple foods such as bread, grain, or salt, as in the 1977 Egyptian bread riots.
 Historically, food riots are part of a larger social movement, such as the Russian Revolution or the French Revolution.
-Historically, women have been heavily involved in leading food riots; food riots have thus served as a form of female political action even in societies without women's suffrage or other guaranteed political rights.
+Historically, women have been heavily involved in leading food riots; Food riots have thus served as a form of female political action even in societies without women's suffrage or other guaranteed political rights.